- Herman Van Rompuy to Keynote!

 - Toxic behaviors and their consequences in businesses

-This year, the submissions for the Leadership Development (LD) Track should be crafted with a clear focus and relationship to the 2017 Conference theme: Leading Through Turbulent Times.
+This year, the submissions for the Leadership Development (LD) Track should be crafted with a clear focus and relationship to the 2017 Conference theme: Leadership in Turbulent Times.
 Submissions may address the theme through a "local" or international (cross cultural) perspective, correlating to government, business, or non-profit sectors.

 The Leadership Development MIG is a community for leadership coaches, consultants, human resource managers, program directors, leaders, and other professionals, that creates opportunities to connect across sectors—examining best practices, new ideas, and the integration and application of leadership development, theory, and practice.